Fair Value Measurements

 Level 3 - Unobservable inputs which are supported by little or no market activity.

-The fair value hierarchy generally requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+At March 31, 2025 and 2024 the Company had invested the majority of its $54.7 million and $55.3 million cash and cash equivalents balance in money market funds which are classified within Level 1.

 Historical Timeline